SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 \end{aligned}
 $$

 While, as long as we do not have the full population, there is still a probability inversely proportional to N of a larger-than-expected gap between the true expected return and the sample estimation.
-Thus, we must generally accept an inevitable possibility of false discovery when recognizing the significance of a factor.
+Thus, we accept an inevitable possibility of false discovery when recognizing the significance of a factor.

 Typically in factor research, we test the null hypothesis that the expected return of the factor is zero.
 If the null hypothesis contradicts the sample performance, indicating a rare event under the null hypothesis, we reject the null hypothesis and consider the factor to have a significant expected return.
 In this process, p-value is calculated and compared against a threshold to determine how compatible the null hypothesis is with the data.
 In the context of single hypothesis testing, a 5% p-value threshold means there is at most a 5% risk of false discovery if we deem the factor significant.